pglen/hsencfs/README.md

 operations.
 The interception is done from mountdata to mountpoint.
 Copying data to mountpoint ends up encrypted in mountdata.
 Because of HSENCFS intercept concept, encryption / decryption is fast.
-It is plausible to use it to encrypt video streams.
+It is plausible to use it to encrypt video streams, or compile programs in the encrypted directory.

-### The GNOME Panel Applet:
+### The GNOME Panel Applet: (unsupported)

  HSENCFS can be controlled from the GNOME Panel (System Tray) with the hstray.py utility.
 New mounts can be added, mounted or unmounted.
 The mounts are relative to the user's home directory unless an absolute path is specified.